opeeyum/CS_Subjects/Graph_theory.md

 Number of edges is the size of given graph.

 ### - Loops
-  Edges having same end points.
+  Edges having same starting and end points.

 ### - Multi Edges
   Two or more edges having same end points.